experience on our website. If you continue, we'll assume that you are happy to receive

 The Environmental Noise Directive (END) requires European member states to produce noise maps every 5 years for different sources including roads, airports and industry.

 The first railway noise maps were produced in 2007 based on data from the early 2000s.
 To inform these, Defra commissioned a study of rail network from which a +4 dB Acoustic Track Quality (ATQ) correction was derived.
-You can download the report from the Defra website.

 For the second round of noise mapping in England and Wales we commissioned a reassessment of the rail network in 2012.